 In Part II we’ll be diving into the operational functions of TWS earbuds and answer some of your frequently asked questions.

 The aim of all of this is to help you understand TWS earbuds inside out.
-If you’re enjoying the ride so far, you can subscribe to receive more articles just like this one.
+If you’re enjoying the ride so far, you can click the subscribe button on top to get more valuable industry insights and tech trends just like this one.
 And, as always, let us know in the comments below which TWS element is most important to you!